acquitelol/chxry-nea/report/report.typ

   + The emulator should be able to save its registers and memory to a file.
   + The emulator should be able to load its registers and memory from a file.
   + The state of the CPU and memory should be able to be saved/loaded from a file.
-  + The emulator should execute execute the instruction at the virtual program counter if it is unpaused or the user requested to step 1 instruction.
+  + The emulator should execute the instruction at the virtual program counter if it is unpaused or the user requested to step 1 instruction.
     + It should decode the instruction at the program counter.
     + If the decoded opcode is invalid, #strike([an interrupt should be raised]) the register state should be reset.
     + The decoded instruction should be executed, and the registers and memory should be updated accordingly.